 What Does Diastasis Recti Look Like?

-Your tummy might still “look” pregnant, many months or even years post-baby.
-A DR can present itself as a ‘doming’ of your tummy, made worse when you perform crunch type movements or when sitting up from a lying position on your back.
+If you have diastasis recti your tummy might still “look” pregnant, many months or even years post-baby.
+A DR can present itself as a ‘doming’ of your tummy, exacerbated when performing crunch type movements or sitting up from a lying position on your back.

-After using MUTU System 94% of women reported an improvement in signs and symptoms of diastasis recti, or separation of the stomach muscles.*
+In an NHS Hospital clinical trial, 94% of women reported an improvement in signs and symptoms of diastasis recti or separation of the stomach muscles.*

 Diastasis Recti doesn’t just affect the way your tummy looks.
 The separation isn’t the problem in itself, it’s a symptom of a weak core (and pelvic floor).
 This can lead to a lack of strength and stability in the entire pelvic region and midsection.